-Takk Yamaguchi, a real estate agent at Compass, also advocates a separate agreement between guarantors.
+Takk Yamaguchi, a real estate agent at Compass, also recommends having a separate agreement between guarantors.

-“The agreement should identify what steps are needed to be taken in the event one roommate, two roommates, etc. defaults on the lease," he says.
-Scenarios include “failure to pay rent, give possession upon lease expiration, breaking of house rules, etc. If the matter is taken to housing court, it can go on the guarantor's housing record, and if assigned to collections then the file will be recorded on their credit report.”
+“The agreement should identify what steps are needed to be taken in the event one or two roommates default on the lease," he says.
+Scenarios include “failure to pay rent, give possession upon lease expiration, and breaking of house rules.
+If the matter is taken to housing court, it can go on the guarantor's housing record, and if assigned to collections, then the file will be recorded on their credit report.”

 2. Don't guarantee just anyone

 "Do not guarantee leases for mere acquaintances or co-workers.
 Only guarantee leases for responsible family members and very close friends,” he urges.
 “Find out if the landlord will use your supporting documents to verify income qualification or to prop up an applicant with poor credit.
 Unless aiding the application of a child/college student, avoid guaranteeing applicants whose income falls too far short of what is required or whom have very poor credit unless you're aware of unfortunate/unavoidable circumstances.”

-3. An open dialogue with the landlord is a must
+3. An open dialogue with a landlord is a must

-Most guarantors find out too late when tenants don't pay rent on time, especially in a roommate situation, says Adjina Dekidjiev of Citi Habitats Bond.
+Guarantors may find out too late that tenants aren’t paying rent on time, especially in a roommate situation, says Adjina Dekidjiev, rental manager at Citi Habitats.
 Sometimes a guarantor only learns of a bad situation once it becomes irreparable.